Guwahati Family Court – Mutual Consent Divorce, Kamrup (Metropolitan)

 Online Filing

 NEJOTI Building, B.K.
 Kakoti Road, Ulubari, Guwahati – 781007.
-The court is accessible from Guwahati Railway Station via G.S.
+Accessible from Guwahati Railway Station via G.S.
 Road and from the city centre through Ulubari Chariali.

 How Mutual Consent Divorce Proceeds at Guwahati Family Court